Comment

 hookData

-property stores additional data that can be added by hooks during comment processing.
+Hook metadata is additional data that can be added by hooks during comment processing, stored separately from regular metadata.